-While I was dating, I thought I was loved.
-I checked my new relationship against the things I had learned in my college relationship courses to be sure we were on the right track.
+While I was dating, I thought he loved me.
+I checked my blooming relationship with the things I had learned in my college relationship courses to ensure we were on the right track.
 After we were married, things started coming up that made me wonder if he did love me.

-The actions and words of my husband didn’t seem to fit what I expected I would have in a loving relationship.
+My husband’s actions and words didn’t seem to fit what I expected I would have in a loving relationship.
 I worked and worked on myself.
 I worked hard to change and make sure my expectations were not unreasonable.
 I adjusted my communication and started implementing specific strategies that I learned at marriage retreats and from counselors.

-However, when I approached my spouse and voiced that my needs were being neglected, my spouse was never willing to change or to acknowledge that he should.
+However, when I voiced that my spouse neglected my needs, he was never willing to change or acknowledge that he should.
 Then I started to question, what can I expect from a loving husband?
 What is reasonable to want in a marriage relationship?

 What is non-negotiable for a loving relationship?